1) React without thinking!

 Avoid making statements such as “There is no way the seller will even entertain that,” “You’ll need to come back with something much stronger,” or “I cannot bring that to the seller.”

-Agents are legally and ethically obligated to present all offers unless the seller has instructed the agent in writing on handling offers below a certain price point, etc., and even so, the agent should err on the side of informing the seller of the offer because circumstances change, time marches on, and the market — not the listing agent — dictates what it is willing to pay for any home for sale.
+Even so, the agent should avoid informing the seller of the offer because circumstances change, time marches on, and the market—not the listing agent—dictates what it is willing to pay for any home for sale.

 3. Act as the decision-maker

-This type of agents’ love being the bully, trying to intimidate and using strong-arm tactics to bend things their way.
+They also want to dictate everything else in the transaction before anything is agreed to.
+This type of agent’ loves being the bully, trying to intimidate and using strong-arm tactics to bend things their way.

 4. Be offensive – arrogant

-Don’t say anything that could offend the other agent or their buyers or sellers.
+Please don’t say anything that could offend the other agent or their buyers or sellers.

 Statements such as, “The property has been on the market so long, there must be something wrong with it — that’s why the buyers came in where they did with their offer.”